zevaverbach/tatt/README.md

     Okay, transcribing <path_to_media_file> using <service_name>...
     Okay, job <job_name> is being transcribed.
 Use "get" command to download it.

+    $ transcribe this --help

+    Usage: transcribe this [OPTIONS] MEDIA_FILEPATH SERVICE_NAME

+    Sends a media file to be transcribed.

+    Options:
+      --punctuation                   only for Google Speech, defaults to True --speaker-id / --no-speaker-id  only for google and amazon, defaults to True --num_speakers INTEGER          only for google and amazon, defaults to 2 --model TEXT                    only for Google Speech, defaults to "phone_call"
+      --use-enhanced                  only for Google Speech, defaults to True --language-code TEXT            only for google and amazon, defaults to en- US
+      --help                          Show this message and exit.

 ### List Transcripts
     $ transcribe list